-64. Most of the plans that have been developed, since 2021, to implement the minimum standard involve the application of the provisions of the BEPS MLI.
-Such plans are also those that are implemented most rapidly.
-Indeed, four out of the six jurisdictions that have given effect to their implementation plans over the past year (Austria, Azerbaijan, Eswatini and Indonesia) did so by either joining the BEPS MLI, or expanding their lists of covered tax agreements.
-Moreover, most recent members of the Inclusive Framework (namely Azerbaijan and Mauritania) have chosen to implement the minimum standard in their agreements by joining the BEPS MLI and listing those agreements to be covered.
-Currently, 14 out of the 23 jurisdictions that have confirmed their plan intend to implement the minimum standard in the relevant agreements by way of an extension of their existing lists of covered tax agreements, or in the context of a plan to join the BEPS MLI.
-In the light of the experience gathered by many members of the Inclusive

-Framework in signing, ratifying and implementing the BEPS MLI, the BEPS MLI evidently continues to be a key recourse for the implementation of the minimum standard.
-Many jurisdictions note that a majority or their agreements are, or would become, matched agreements under the BEPS MLI and seek out the efficiency, in terms of time and resources, offered by the BEPS MLI.
+60. Most of the plans that have been developed to implement the minimum standard involve the application of the provisions of the MLI.
+Indeed, 15 out of the 21 jurisdictions that have confirmed their plan intend to implement the minimum standard in the relevant agreements by way of an extension of their existing lists of covered tax agreements, or in the context of a plan to join the MLI.
+In the light of the experience gathered by many members of the Inclusive Framework in signing, ratifying and implementing the MLI, the MLI evidently continues to be a key recourse for the implementation of the minimum standard.
+Many jurisdictions note that a majority or their agreements are, or would become, matched agreements under the MLI and seek out the efficiency, in terms of time and resources, offered by the MLI.

-- 65. Jurisdictions choosing to implement the minimum standard by other means, such as bilateral discussions, do so for several reasons.
+61. Jurisdictions choosing to implement the minimum standard by other means, such as bilateral discussions, do so for several reasons.
 Sometimes, this plan forms part of a wider effort to renegotiate different aspects of an agreement, beyond the implementation of the minimum standard.
-It may also be that their treaty partner has indicated that it does not intend to use the BEPS MLI to implement the minimum standard in that agreement.
-Jurisdictions with small treaty networks are also more likely to consider bilateral negotiations to implement the minimum standard. - 66.
-An update will be provided in the next Action 6 peer review report on the status of each implementation plan.
+It may also be that their treaty partner has indicated that it does not intend to use the MLI to implement the minimum standard in that agreement.
+Jurisdictions with small treaty networks are also more likely to consider bilateral negotiations to implement the minimum standard.

+62. An update will be provided in the 2022 Action 6 peer review report on the status of each of each implementation plan.